osilander/bacterial-genomics-intro/index.rst

 Bacterial Genomics Tutorial
 ===============================

 This is an introductory tutorial for learning computational genomics mostly on the Linux command-line.
-It is part of the Genome Science course at MAssey University, currently taught by `Olin Silander <https://www.silanderlab.com/>`_.
+It is part of the Genome Science course at Massey University, currently taught by `Olin Silander <https://www.silanderlab.com/>`_.

 The tutorial outlines how to analyse real-world next-generation sequencing (NGS) data that is from a research lab.